Skip to main content

 ///<remarks>

-///Implement the handler as a public method of this class.
+///The handler is implemented as a public method of this class.

 ///</remarks>